tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: bdqffdq:validationProperty
 - Preferred Label: validation Property
 - Definition: Category of object properties that apply to Validations.
-- Comments: Sub properties of this type group object properties that apply to validation concepts such as ValidationPolicy (DQ Needs), ValidationMethod (DQ Solutions) and Validation (DQ Reports).
+- Comments: Subproperties of this type group object properties that apply to ValidationConcepts such as ValidationPolicy (DataQualityNeed), ValidationMethod (DataQualityMethod) and Validation (DataQualityReport).
 - View in: [term-list](../list/bdqffdq/index.md#validationProperty)

 ********************